Wyoming's annual community science weekend extravaganza! | June 10th-12th 2022

 Finally, Wyoming BioBlitz provides a hands-on opportunity to learn from experts.
 Participants will meet local scientists and learn how they study their subjects.
 Teachers can also receive two Professional Standards Teaching Board (PTSB) credits for participating.

+We will be using the Wind River Tribal Buffalo Initiative Headquarters as our registration and camping site.
+Camping is included with registration with limited power.
 Running water is available but you will need to bring reusable water bottles and other containers for your water use.
-Bathrooms are available on site.
-Portable toilets will be made available at survey locations when possible.
+Bathrooms are available on-site.

 1. What types of surveys will there be?